enfeizhan/LLMDataEngineer/ExamQuestionsAnalysisCorrectAnswers.md

 2. AWS.
 (2021).
 AWS Lake Formation - Features. https://aws.amazon.com/lake-formation/features/
 ```
 The updated answers from all models demonstrate that the models can associate their own explanations with legitimate supporting references and that the relevant AWS documentations must have been included in the training datasets in all the models here.

+Notice with the additional minimal intructions, the model llama-3.3-70b-versatile actually reasons like a human as has been analysed.